jdrever/moby-dick-book/introduction/an-overview.md

 >Passions take you out of yourself; they are about other people, situations, and things.
 That “aboutness” prompts you to connect with the world.

-What Chapman is arguing for is an attitude that combines spaciousness and passion:
+What Chapman is arguing for is an attitude that brings spaciousness and passion together:

 >Spaciousness is functional only when wed with passion.
 Without passion, spaciousness produces only a stupid peacefulness.
 Spaciousness, by itself, is passive.